Is the Brexit trade deal good news for our industry?

 “We’ve been given a challenge … to become a source manufacturer for batteries, battery packs and battery-powered vehicles, and we’ve probably got about five years to really get our act together as a nation.
 I’m really optimistic about that – but it will need investment, and it will need government and industry to work together to make it happen.” – Richard Jones

 It’s not only the development of the vehicles themselves that need encouragement.
 As John notes, “Manufacturers of electric cars need to be encouraged to ascertain and state the vehicle’s towing capacity.
-Grants will be needed to install the infrastructure necessary, for example on holiday parks in rural areas, to enable multiple fast-charing points for holidaymakers.”
+Grants will be needed to install the infrastructure necessary, for example on holiday parks in rural areas, to enable multiple fast-charging points for holidaymakers.”4

 The industry is also seeing an uptake in electric PTWs (e-PTWs), despite the government leaving PTWs out of the scope of the 2030 Road to Zero announcements.
 Paddy O’Connell thinks it’s time for the government to start looking more seriously at the sector.
 He’s calling for further activities “to ensure that fully licensed and registered e-PTWs are seen by the government as a green, viable, and safe option for the future of mobility.”